History of Ontario: Woodland period

-Arrival of Europeans
+Pays d'en Haut

 French explorer Étienne Brûlé surveyed part of the area in 1610–12.
 The English explorer Henry Hudson sailed into Hudson Bay in 1611 and claimed the area for England, but Samuel de Champlain reached Lake Huron in 1615.
 French Jesuit missionaries began to establish posts along the Great Lakes, forging alliances in particular with the Huron people.
 Permanent French settlement was hampered by their hostilities with the Five Nations of the Iroquois (based in New York State), who became allied with the British.
 By the early 1650s, using both British and Dutch arms, they had succeeded in pushing other related Iroquoian-speaking peoples, the Petun and Neutral Nation, out of or to the fringes of territorial southern Ontario.
 In 1747 a small number of French settlers established the oldest continually inhabited European community in what became western Ontario; Petite Côte was settled on the south bank of the Detroit River across from Fort Detroit and near Huron and Petun villages.

+The British established trading posts on Hudson Bay in the late 17th century.

+Province of Quebec
-The British established trading posts on Hudson Bay in the late 17th century and began a struggle for domination of Ontario.
-With their victory in the Seven Years' War, the 1763 Treaty of Paris awarded nearly all of France's North American possessions (New France) to Britain.

-The region was annexed to Quebec in 1774.
-The first English settlements were in 1782–1784, when 5,000 American loyalists entered what is now Ontario following the American Revolution.
+With their victory in the Seven Years' War, the 1763 Treaty of Paris gave nearly all of France's North American possessions (New France) to Britain.
+Lands like Canada and the Pays d'en Haut were bundled together and renamed the Province of Quebec after the city of Quebec.
+The first English settlements in what is today Ontario occurred in 1782–1784 in Thousand Islands and the Niagara Peninsula, when 5,000 American loyalists fled the American Revolution and settled there.
 From 1783 to 1796, Britain granted individuals 200 acres (0.8 km2) of land per household and other items as compensation for their losses in the Thirteen Colonies and a start for rebuilding their lives.
-This resettlement substantially increased the European population of Canada west of the St. Lawrence-Ottawa River confluence during this period.

-1791–1867

 Upper Canada

 The Constitutional Act of 1791 recognized this development, as it split the Province of Quebec into the Canadas, Lower Canada east of the St. Lawrence-Ottawa River confluence, the area of earliest settlement; and Upper Canada southwest of the confluence.
 John Graves Simcoe was appointed Upper Canada's first Lieutenant-Governor in 1793.